Skatteetaten/mva-meldingen/docs/kompensasjon_eng/informasjonsmodell/index.md

   <tr>
     <td>vedleggstype</td>
     <td>
-        Description: Type of attachments which is uploaded to the instance on Altinn.
+        Type of attachments which is uploaded to the instance on Altinn.
         Where you can either use <strong>mva-melding</strong> for the tax return for VAT compensation , or <strong>binaerVedlegg</strong> for general attachments.
 	</td>
   </tr>
   <tr><td>kildegruppe</td>
     <td>
-        Description: Which group the submission comes from. <br>
+        Which group the submission comes from. <br>
         Options: <strong>etat</strong>, <strong>sluttbrukersystem</strong>, <strong>sluttbruker</strong>
 	</td>
   </tr>
   <tr><td>opprettetAv</td>
     <td>
-        Description: This field should contain the name of the logged in user. <br>
+        This field should contain the name of the logged in user. <br>
         Purpose: The content of this field will be displayed in Altinn.
 	</td>
   </tr>
   <tr><td>opprettingstidspunkt</td>
     <td>
-        Description: This field will be removed since we get the required information from the events on the instance. <br>
+        This field will be removed since we get the required information from the events on the instance. <br>
         This will be done by making the field optional in a transition and removed at a appropriate time.
 	</td>
   </tr>